Twerton-on-Avon railway station: Closure

 The station was closed in 1917 as an economy measure during the First World War.
 Passenger traffic into Bath had been reduced by competition from the electric tram line which terminated in Twerton, and the station was not reopened after the end of the war.
-In 1929 Oldfield Park station was opened nearby (but closer to Bath).
+In 1929, Oldfield Park station was opened nearby (but closer to Bath).

 Current uses

-The station building like the viaduct on which it sits is a Grade II listed structure, but was boarded up as of May 2006 and appears to be abandoned.
-A roadside cafe operates from its forecourt, but does not occupy any original parts of the station.
+The station building like the viaduct on which it sits is a Grade II listed structure.
+It had been boarded up and abandoned as of May 2006 but is now reopened as offices for a local property maintenance firm.
+A roadside cafe operates from its forecourt but does not occupy any original parts of the station.

 In December 2017, a local resident, Sean Dudden, proposed the reopening of the station.